Do I need to fill out a UO application in addition to the CHC application?

 For more information, please see our information on Tuition and Financial Aid.

-Depending on your test scores, your IB credits can be used to satisfy lower division math, science, second language and multicultural requirements.
+Depending on your test scores, your AP or IB credits can be used to satisfy quantitative, second language, and UO Disciplinary course requirements.
 They may also count toward your major requirements and toward other UO electives.
 Additionally, all of the credits themselves will transfer toward your total cache of credits that you bring with you into the UO and will count toward the total number of credits needed to graduate.
-You will still be required to take the two-course Arts & Letters and Social Science sequences that are part of the general education requirements of the honors college.
+You will still be required to take all courses with an HC subject code that are part of the general core education requirements of the honors college.